JetBrains/kotlin/GRADLE_PLUGIN.md

     konan.version=0.3

-If you already downloaded the compiler manually you may specify the path to it using `konan.home` project property (e.g. in `gradle.properties`).
+If you already downloaded the compiler manually you may specify the path to its root directory using `konan.home` project property (e.g. in `gradle.properties`).
 Note: the plugin ignores the `konan.version` property in this case.

-    konan.home=/path/to/already/downloaded/compiler
+    konan.home=/home/user/kotlin-native-0.3

 In this case the compiler will not be downloaded by the plugin.